| Title: | Handle Air Quality Data from the European Environment Agency Data Portal |

 No return value, called for side effects.

-This function imports air quality datasets at european level, based on the zone, time and pollutant specifications.
+This function retrieves air quality datasets at european level, based on station, time and pollutant specifications.

 pollutants |